SumiyaRahman/fitness-tracker/README.md

 ![Fitness Tracker Banner](https://i.ibb.co/21MQmTq8/Screenshot-216.png)

-🚀 **Fitness Tracker** is a full-stack MERN application designed to help users track their fitness activities, book trainers, and engage with a fitness community.
+🚀 **Fitverse** is a full-stack MERN application designed to help users track their fitness activities, book trainers, and engage with a fitness community.
 Built with modern web technologies, this project includes role-based functionalities for admins, trainers, and members.

 ---